Home > Blog > Tutorials > How to Translate a Website to Chinese (or From Chinese)

 You’ll be able to create permanent translated pages on your site, which makes it easy for visitors to access them and lets search engines index your translated content in their rankings.

-You can also choose between adding your Chinese translations manually from scratch or using automatic machine translation from Google Translate or DeepL.
+You can also choose between adding your Chinese translations manually from scratch or using automatic machine translation.
 Either way, you can use the visual translation editor to manage all of your translations.

 You can also use both Simplified Chinese and Traditional Chinese, along with other options to choose specific locales such as Hong Kong, Singapore, and others.